Everything you need to know about H1N2 “swine flu”

 Swine flu is a respiratory disease of pigs caused by type A influenza viruses similar to those that cause winter flu outbreaks in humans, although human infections with swine influenza viruses are rare.
 When these do occur, it is usually in people who have had direct contact with infected pigs, such as farm workers.

-Human infections with swine influenza viruses do occur sporadically, and since 2005, 50 human cases of H1N2 have reported globally – although the latest infection appears to be genetically unrelated to other recent human cases.
+Human infections with swine influenza viruses do occur sporadically, and between 2005 and December 2023, 50 human cases of H1N2 were reported globally – although the December infection appears to be genetically unrelated to other recent human cases.

 Transmission typically occurs when an infected pig coughs or sneezes and a human either breathes in some of their respiratory droplets or the droplets land in their mouth or nose.